Lee Salk

-Lee Salk (December 22, 1926–May 2, 1992) was a child psychologist and author who is credited with discovering the calming effect the sound of a heartbeat has on infants.
+Lee Salk (died May 2, 1992) was an American child psychologist and author who is credited with discovering the calming effect the sound of a heartbeat has on infants.

 During the last third of his life, Salk made a great deal of public appearances on various television shows and lecture halls.
 He used these venues to dispense advice on how to rear children, especially infants.

 Early life

 Salk was the younger son of Russian Jewish immigrants, Dora (Press) and Daniel Salk.
 He was born and reared in New York.
 Jonas Salk, inventor of the polio vaccine, was his older brother.

 Salk attended the University of Michigan.

 Professional work

 Salk's published work investigated the effect of retirement on mortality, the effect of the mother's heartbeat on the newborn, and the relationship between adverse maternal and perinatal conditions and later self-destructive behavior.
 He was the author of eight books.